Basic AI Chatbot Pricing: A simple chatbot that can answer questions about a product or service might cost around $10,000 to develop.

 With years of experience in AI agent development, we’ve found that AI bias is one of the biggest challenges in agent development.
 For example, AI models can unintentionally favor certain demographics if the AI agent training didn’t use diverse datasets.

-Here is how to Prevent AI Bias:
+Here is how to prevent AI bias:

 To avoid discriminatory outcomes, major tech companies like Google and OpenAI conduct bias testing before deploying AI systems.
 We recommend that your AI agent should follow similar responsible AI development practices.